 We shared ideas and dreams again.
 We sat on our deck and listened to each other’s goals and feelings.
 We stopped doing some of the activities that kept us apart too much or prevented us from our goals.
 And then we started a new adventure with a new job in Texas.
 Our fresh start also brought us to the chapter of kids.
 We had our first child on the 10-year anniversary of our first date.
 Nope, we couldn’t plan that.
 But we could reminisce and realize how far we had come in a decade.

 Two years later after moving to Texas (and with a 1-year old by our side), we surrendered much of what we had for Scott to go to Dallas Theological Seminary.
 Our home church, Christ Fellowship of McKinney, supported us and loved us through it.
 In the 6 years “we” spent in school we had 3 more children and Scott had 3 back surgeries.

 In 2011, Scott graduated with a Masters in Theology and all 4 of our daughters celebrated with us.
 We describe that chapter like coal that is pressed and becomes diamonds.
 It was hard, but totally worth it.

 Now we are living our dream (and most notably following God’s plan) to strengthen marriages and family relationships.
 In 2014, we became certified life coaches through Christian Coach Institute.
 We combined our passion for relationships with our love for facilitating and created original workshops for individuals, couples and families.
 In 2016, we created a training program for people to become certified Relationship Coaches.
 We love equipping others to impact relationships!
-Now we have more than 10 coaches reaching out, facilitating workshops and meeting with people who want to change for good.
-It is our desire to use skills we learn, tools we create, and of course our personal experience to train others and help people who desire to grow.
+Now we have more coaches on staff and many more we have trained doing ministry in other places It is our desire to use skills we learn, tools we create, and of course our personal experience in life and ministry to train others and help people who desire to grow.